 Growing your money consistently and conservatively can produce superior results to dramatic swings, with a higher likelihood of keeping you calm enough to earn them.
 Read here on how to win by not losing.

 I heard an ad recently on the radio that, I think, does a tremendous disservice to investors.
 The ad made the following claim, “In five minutes, we’ll make you an expert investor.”

 In any debate, it is important to define one’s terms.
 I’m not sure what their definition of “expert” is, but, by any measure, five minutes doth not an expert make.
 Luck should not be confused with skill.
 I can tell you this: It is a full-time job.
-The process we adhered to for the management of our clients’ assets is, quite literally, the ongoing product of tens of thousands of hours of work, research, experience and study, based upon the best practices from around the globe, such as those employed by David Swensen at the Yale Endowment Fund, with a constant commitment to ongoing learning.
+The process we adhere to for the management of our clients’ assets is, quite literally, the ongoing product of tens of thousands of hours of work, research, experience and study, based upon the best practices from around the globe, such as those employed by David Swensen at the Yale Endowment Fund, with a constant commitment to ongoing learning.
 And for all of that work, we still don’t know what is going to happen.
-So we built portfolios that can participate when gains are there to be had, and insulate when they aren’t.
+So we build portfolios that can participate when gains are there to be had, and insulate when they aren’t.

-Warren Buffett’s words graced our website’s homepage for many years: "To invest successfully over a lifetime does not require an extraordinarily high IQ, unusual business insights or inside information.
+Warren Buffett’s words have graced our website’s homepage for many years: "To invest successfully over a lifetime does not require an extraordinarily high IQ, unusual business insights or inside information.
 What's needed is a sound intellectual framework for making decisions and the ability to keep emotions from eroding that framework.”

 Advice for Investors